 The interesting thing about the ongoing debate surrounding the pros and cons of speculation is that those who favor a curb on speculative activity in commodity markets are most vocal during bull markets when prices are on the rise.
 As the Delta CEO, they argue that speculators make raw materials more expensive for the ultimate buyer, the consumer, by pushing prices even higher.
 However, when prices move lower, the speculative presence in markets is just as strong.
 As prices drop, speculative activity may temporarily push prices even lower which actually benefits consumers at the expense of producers.

-The role of the speculator in commodity markets is misunderstood.
 In a perfect world where commodity producers could sell directly to commodity consumers at all times, there would be no need for speculators.
 However, the world that is far from a perfect place.
 Speculators add liquidity to markets and so long as they remain within regulatory rules these participants bring a great deal to commodity markets.
 The liquidity provided by speculators serves to grease the wheels of markets causing them to operate efficiently for all parties.